Brushing is an essential part of the tooth-cleaning process. Brushing removes plaque from:

-- the cheek and tongue sides of teeth
+- the check and tongue sides of teeth

 - at the gumline, where periodontal disease often begins

-Most people tend to brush too hard so we strongly advise the use of a soft or electric toothbrush.
-It is also a good idea to change your toothbrush about every three months.
+Most people tend to brush too hard so we strongly advise the use of a soft toothbrush or an electric toothbrush.
+Electric toothbrushes are recommended for people who tend to brush too hard.
+It is also a good idea to change your brush about every three months.

 For the back teeth, hold the brush at a 45 degree angle in relation to the gumline (Step 1).
 Use short, circular strokes as you move the brush at the junction of the gums and teeth.
-Brush the chewing surfaces of these teeth by holding the brush parallel to the surface of the teeth and brushing back and forth.
+Also brush the chewing surfaces of these teeth by hold the brush parallel to the surface of the teeth and brush back and forth.